-My name is Louise and I’m a professional living in London with my three sons and two dogs.
+My name is Louise and I’m a professional living in London with my three sons and three dogs.
 Our family has been holidaying in Gwithian for three generations, and Chalet Pool became part of that tradition in 2014.

 So why Gwithian?